bth-python/utils/README.md

 Invites students to GitHub organisation using assignments on Canvas and grades the submission based on if invite was sent successfully or not.

 The script downloads all submission on the assignment and parses out emails.
 The emails are then invited to the organisation.
 If invite was sent successfully or the email is already a member, the students submission is graded with `G`.
+If it was not sent successfully it is graded with `Ux`

 ### Setup

-1. Create a new assignment on Canvas.
+1. Create a new assignment on Canvas that support grades `G` and `Ux`.
 Tell the students to turn in the email of their GitHub account.

 1. Create `.env` and add the variables: